lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 There are two main approaches:

 1. **From top to bottom**.
-When a parent container decides its own size and pass size to child components down to the tree.
+When a parent container decides its own size and passes size to child components down to the tree.
 2. **From bottom to top**.
-When a child component define its own size manually and then the parent elements adopts its own size and positions of children elements.
+When a child component defines its own size manually and then the parent element adopts its own size and positions of children elements.

-When you are building the web application with CSS you can use any of that methods or even combine them.
+When you are building the web application with CSS you can use any of those methods or even combine them.

-In general **from bottom to top** approach should work better, because the parent container don't need to know full information about children elements and their sizes to define layout.
+In general **from bottom to top** approach should work better, because the parent container doesn't need to know full information about children elements and their sizes to define layout.
 But with `Konva` you can't use that method directly because you have to set all positions of all elements manually.
 Let me show the issue:

 ```javascript
 <Stage width={width} height={height}>